SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### USA
  - Decision 'Establish the Greenland Patrol' poliitcal power cost 50->0
  - Decision 'Establish the Greenland Patrol' may now be taken if anyone annexes Greenland

-#### Norway
- - Vanilla tree added, now must be invaded by Germany
- - Nordland must be controlled by Germany rather than fascist Norway for the civ shipments

-#### Germany
- - Now transfers Oslo and spawns some divisions when declaring on Norway
- - Subsidize Hoesch-Benzin no longer bypasses

-#### France
- - Removed subsequent communists in government events
- - Reorganise the Aviation Industry now matched vanilla

 ### 3.14.16 La Vida Loca